top of page

 • Type: Standalone initiative announced through Budget 2025

-Announced in the 2025 Budget, the AI and Technology Measurement Program (TechStat) is a data-driven program to measure how Canadian organizations are adopting AI and assess its broader impact on productivity, labour markets, and society.
+Announced in Canada’s 2025 Budget, the AI and Technology Measurement Program (TechStat) is a national, data-driven initiative that tracks how Canadian organizations are adopting AI and evaluates its broader impact on productivity, labour markets, and society, providing a clearer picture of how AI is reshaping economic performance, workforce dynamics, and day-to-day operations across the country.

 Facts and news: